 Mindfulness, Meditation and Spirituality

 My approach is similar to mindfulness: paying attention to whatever comes, without judgment.
-With my broad knowlege and acceptance, as well as skills developed in an M.Div. degree in theology, I have helped persons who have been on various spiritual, meditation and contemplation paths as well.
-I offer spiritual direction as well as psychotherapy.
+I have helped persons who have been on various spiritual, meditation and contemplation paths as well.

 Are you ready to make the initial call or appointment?
 Here's how to contact me.